Mahathir says poised to lead Malaysia again after shock election win

-KUALA LUMPUR (Reuters) - Mahathir Mohamad brushed aside doubts on Thursday that he would become Malaysia’s next prime minister following his shock election victory over the coalition that has ruled the Southeast Asian nation for six decades since independence from Britain.
+KUALA LUMPUR (Reuters) - Mahathir Mohamad on Thursday brushed aside doubts that he would become Malaysia’s next prime minister following his shock election victory over the coalition that has ruled the Southeast Asian nation for six decades since independence from Britain.

 “There is an urgency here, we need to form the government now, today,” Mahathir told a news conference, where he insisted that he would be sworn in as prime minister later on Thursday.

 Malaysia’s constitutional monarch has granted Mahathir an audience at 5:00 p.m.
-(0900 GMT), a leader of his Pakatan Harapan (Alliance of Hope) told Reuters.
+(0900 GMT), a leader from his Pakatan Harapan (Alliance of Hope) told Reuters.

-Mahathir ruled Malaysia with an iron fist from 1981 to 2003 and now, at the age of 92, is set to become the oldest elected leader in the world.
+Mahathir ruled Malaysia with an iron fist from 1981 to 2003 and now, with a second innings at the age of 92, is set to become the oldest elected leader in the world.

-His alliance of four parties trounced the Barisan Nasional (BN) coalition of Prime Minister Najib Razak, who was once Mahathir’s mentor but became his most bitter rival.
+His alliance of four parties trounced the Barisan Nasional (BN) coalition of Prime Minister Najib Razak, who was once Mahathir’s protege but became his most bitter rival.

 Earlier on Thursday, Najib appeared to raise doubts that Mahathir would immediately take office because no single party had won a simple majority of seats in the 222-member parliament, and it would be up to the monarch to decide.